Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-Start off your first day in Paris right by having a VBT Representative greet you at the airport.
+A VBT representative will greet you at the airport to start your first day in Paris off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

 Included Meals: Breakfast